 Given the chalky soils in the South of England, the traditional Champagne varieties of Pinot Noir, Pinot Meunier and Chardonnay have flourished.
 As a result, the success story so far is dominated by the production of world-class sparkling wine (over 60% of total production now).
 Awards keep flowing in and according to EWP, no other country can match the success of the last 15 years - eight trophies for Best Sparkling Wine and four trophies for Best Sparkling Rosé in the world.
 Whereas England used to be considered too wet and too cold for serious wine production, this is not the case anymore.
 It is certainly no longer a huge shock when an English sparkling wine beats Champagne to win a major international competition.

-With the background of such phenomenal achievement, overall expectations of quality and consistency are increasing and so it was with great anticipation that I attended the English Wine Producers' Trade & Press Tasting, held in London on 7th May.
+With the background of such phenomenal achievement, overall expectations of quality and consistency are increasing and so it was with great anticipation that I attended the English Wine Producers Trade & Press Tasting, held in London on 7th May.
 Boosted by a record number of exhibitors and visitors, including a delegation from France, this year's event was a showcase for prize-winning wines and exciting new prospects.
-The IWC 2014 English Wine Results (IWC) English wine results were also announced at the trade fair with a record-breaking 66 wines (52 sparkling) receiving Gold, Silver, Bronze and Commended awards.
+The International Wine Challenge (IWC) English wine results were also announced at the trade fair with a record-breaking 66 wines (52 sparkling) receiving Gold, Silver, Bronze and Commended awards.
 Additionally, for the first time, two trophies were awarded to English wine producers.
 Nyetimber, from West Sussex, won the Sparkling English White and overall Sparkling English Wine Trophy for their Classic Cuvée 2009.

 Camel Valley, from Cornwall, won the Sparkling English Rosé Trophy for their Pinot Noir Brut 2012.
 These two wineries have consistently garnered praise and received many awards over the years.
 Indeed, in addition to their trophy and gold medal for the sparkling rosé, Camel Valley also took gold for their Chardonnay Brut 2009.
 So where better to start my review of the highlights of the show than with these world-class wines…